coffeeambush/LoanSafe/README.md

 ---

 ## 🎤 Presentation (with Audio)
-- `LoanSafe_Presentation_with_Audio.pptx` — Includes recorded narration on each slide.
+- `Snyder_Richard_Capstone_Presentation.pptx` — Includes recorded narration on each slide.
 Best viewed in PowerPoint with audio enabled.

 ---